Bernardo-727/Path-animations/README.md

-takes 70 time units of simulation, the resulting dataframe of coordinates should be 700001 collumns tall, but i actually cut so it only returns a “new” dataframe with the positions every 200 collumns of the old one.
+takes 70 time units of simulation, the resulting dataframe of coordinates should be 700001 collumns tall, but i actually cut so it only returns a “new” dataframe with the positions every 200 collumns of the old one. (because honestly, no one would want to be working with a variable that big)

 # Setting rgl parameters

-Honestly i’m still a bit lost on them, i feel like i could use spin3d here somewhere but i didn’t fully understand how i could do that while my path animation worked at the same time.
+Honestly i’m still a bit lost on how they work, i feel like i could use spin3d here somewhere but i didn’t fully understand how i could do that while my path animation works at the same time.

 - viewport and windowRect
   - this just resizes the window for the animation to be the proportion